I hate goodies. I hate goodness that preaches. Goodness that preaches undoes itself.

 Rome’s basilicas comprise one of the city’s most popular attractions, and rightly so: they are among the most beautiful examples of religious architecture in the world.

-The four so-called major basilicas, designated by the Pope, are all within the diocese of Rome.
-These are San Giovani in Laterano, Santa Maria Maggiore, San Paulo Fuori Le Mura, and St. Peter’s in the Vatican.
-(In this post, I will only talk about the first three, since I’m also writing a post on the Vatican.)
+The four so-called major basilicas, so designated by the Pope, are all within the diocese of Rome.
+These are San Giovani in Laterano, Santa Maria Maggiore, San Paulo Fuori Le Mura, and St. Peter’s in the Vatican (which I discuss in my Vatican post).
 Besides these four major basilicas there are a multitude of minor basilicas to visit, which are minor in name only.

 Santa Maria Maggiore

 Santa Maria Maggiore is one of the few churches in Rome for which you need to pass through security to enter.
-Standing outside, there are burly Italian soldiers carrying assault riffles, in addition to the security guards manning the metal detector.
+In addition to the security guards manning the metal detector there are burly Italian soldiers carrying assault riffles standing outside.
 All these defenses should tell you that this is a precious building.

 From the outside, the Basilica is hard to miss.
 Aside from its massive size, the basilica is notable for having the highest bell tower in Rome, a lovely 14th century construction.
 The inside is even more impressive.
 When you stand in the center, looking down the central nave, everything seems to be made of solid gold.
 The coffered ceiling is covered in gilded wooden flowers.
 Light pours in through the top row of windows, which sit above a row of marble columns.
 Straight ahead is the main chapel; on the apse above is a mosaic of the Virgin Mary’s coronation amid a golden background.
 The decoration is absolutely sumptuous.